Eastern Australia: From Top to Bottom - Birding Tour

 Day 16: Barren Grounds to Sydney (New South Wales)

-Early morning will see us back at Barren Grounds to to continue searching for the many elusive species there, like Southern Emuwren and Eastern Bristlebird; before we head down off the coastal escarpment to Bass Point.
+Early morning will see us back at Barren Grounds to continue searching for the many elusive species there, like Superb Lyrebird, Southern Emuwren and Eastern Bristlebird, before we head down off the coastal escarpment to Bass Point.
 This rocky peninsula juts out into the Pacific Ocean, and depending on the weather conditions can be a good location to pick up a few seabirds for our list, with Wedge-tailed and Short-tailed Shearwaters most likely.
-We will probably have lunch in the field here before heading north back to Sydney.
-We should have time for an afternoon visit to Royal National Park, to start picking up birds there like Eastern Spinebill, and maybe even a Superb Lyrebird.
-The night will be spent in Sydney.
+After that, we will head north back to Sydney.
+We should have time for an afternoon visit to hotspots around Sydney, to start picking up birds there like Eastern Spinebill, and maybe even a Superb Lyrebird.
+The night will be spent in a Sydney suburb.

-Day 17: Royal National Park (New South Wales) to Hobart (Tasmania)
+Day 17: Hotspots around Sydney to Hobart (Tasmania)

-An early rise will have us birding a tiny reserve on the edge of Hobart, looking for one of Tasmania’s, and indeed Australia’s, rarest endemics, the Forty-spotted Pardalote.
-This site may also yield other specialties like Tasmanian Native-Hen, Green Rosella, and Yellow-throated Honeyeater.
-After a short visit to this small area, we’ll make our way over to the dock to take a short ferry ride over to Bruny Island (picking up a Black-faced Cormorant or two on the way), where much of the day will be spent, searching for Tasmanian endemics.
+In the morning, we’ll make our way over to the dock to take a short ferry ride over to Bruny Island (picking up a Black-faced Cormorant or two on the way), where much of the day will be spent, searching for Tasmanian endemics.
 Once we hit the island, we will bird our way south, keeping a watchful eye on roadside fences for Scarlet and Dusky Robins, and checking any blooming trees for the scarce Swift Parrot.
 The sandy beaches around Adventure Bay usually yield the endangered Hooded Plover, and may also produce Sooty and Pied Oystercatchers.
-In the late morning/early afternoon we will check a forested road for some more specialties such as the adorable Pink Robin, and further Tassie endemics like Strong-billed Honeyeater and Tasmanian Scrubwren.
+In the late morning/early afternoon we will check a forested road for some more specialties such as the adorable Pink Robin, and further Tassie endemics like Strong-billed and Yellow-throated Honeyeaters, and Tasmanian Scrubwren.
 In the late afternoon we’ll return back to Hobart, by way of the ferry again.
 Another night will be spent in Hobart.

 Day 19: Mount Wellington and the Tasman Peninsula (Tasmania)

 Our final day of the tour will find us at the base of Mount Wellington, on the western outskirts of Hobart.
 We will walk a flat forest trail looking for one of the more difficult Tasmanian endemics, the nondescript Scrubtit, as well as Olive Whistler and both Black and Gray Currawongs.
 This will be followed by a visit to the scenic summit of Mount Wellington, where open heathland can produce Striated Fieldwren and the beautiful Flame Robin.
-After enjoying the view from the top of Mt Wellington we will move north to Eaglehawk Neck, one of Tasmania’s scenic coastal locations, where we will search for Cape Barren Geese.
+After enjoying the view from the top of Mt Wellington we will have lunch back in Hobart, before moving north to Eaglehawk Neck, one of Tasmania’s scenic coastal locations, where we will search for Cape Barren Geese.
 There will also be an opportunity here for a bit of sea-watching, with White-capped Albatross and a few different shearwaters possible.
-We will have dinner before finishing our trip off at the beach as we wait for a small colony of Little Penguins to return to their burrows after nightfall.
+We will have dinner on the beach while we wait for a small colony of Little Penguins to return to their burrows after nightfall.
 Our final night will be spent back in Hobart.

 Day 20: Departure from Hobart